aiznikks/book-notes/README.md

 #!/bin/bash

+# Create a folder named 'txt_files' in the current directory (if not already present)
+mkdir -p ./txt_files

 # Loop through all folders in the current directory
 for dir in */; do
     # Check if it's a directory